frappe/frappe/frappe/docs/user/en/guides/integration/how_to_setup_oauth.md

 ### Add Primary Server

 This is the main server hosting all the users. e.g. `https://frappe.io`.
-To setup this as the main server, go to *Setup* > *Integrations* > *Social Login Keys* and enter `https://frappe.io` in the field  `Frappe Server URL`.
-This URL repeats in all other Frappe servers who connect to this server to authenticate.
+To setup this as the main server, go to *Setup* > *Integrations* > *Social Login Keys* and enter `https://frappe.io` in the field  `Frappé Server URL`.
+This URL repeats in all other Frappé servers who connect to this server to authenticate.
 Effectively, this is the main Identity Provider (IDP).

 Under this server add as many `OAuth Client`(s) as required.